 Attendance Attendance records are kept for each class.
 Students must maintain a 90% attendance record.
 Lack of attendance is grounds for dismissal from a program.

 In the event that a student falls below 90%, the Director of Education has the right to assess what portion of the class was missed and determine the appropriate options for making up that time.
 Remedies for tardiness may include additional Directed Studies and/or requiring the student to schedule private review time with the course instructor.
+Students have 60 days to schedule make up time.
 Time with an instructor is subject to the re-take fee of $50.00.
-The Director of Educationís assignment determination will be issued in writing.
+In the case of additional directed studies, the Director of Education's assignment determination will be issued in writing.
 Students have sixty (60) days from the date of issue to comply.

 Students who fall below 70% for a class will automatically be required to retake the class the next time it is offered. (re-take fee of $50.00 applies.)

-Students who fall below 70% for more than three (3) classes will be dismissed from the program and shall not be entitled to any tuition re-imbursement.
+Students who fall below 70% for three (3) classes will be dismissed from the program and shall not be entitled to any tuition re-imbursement.

 Directed Study (homework) Due Date

 The majority of the classes credited toward a diploma will have a Directed Study assignment.
 The homework assignment due date is typically 30 days after the completion of the class, unless otherwise specified.
 Homework must be submitted in hard copy form.
 (No electronic submissions such as e-mails, faxes, etc.) The completed assignment needs to be physically remitted or mailed with a postmark date no later than the due date.